 - plate valve

 - threaded cartridge valve

 According to the control method, it can be divided into:

 - servo valve

-The basic function of the directional valve is to realize the communication and cut-off between two different hydraulic circuits, or to control the direction of starting, stopping and movement of the actuator (cylinder or motor) as required.
+The basic function of the directional valve is to facilitate the communication and cut-off between two different hydraulic circuits, or to control the direction of starting, stopping, and movement of the actuator (cylinder or motor) as required.

 Classification of directional control valves